-Many students begin their college quest with hopes and dreams of earning a degree and improving their situation at home, at work, or life in general.
+Many students begin their college quest with hopes and dreams of earning a degree and improving their situation at home, at work, or in life generally.
 Often, after students begin their college experience they are faced with obstacles and challenges that can seem insurmountable.
 For some students it just slows them down, for others, it can stop them from achieving those hopes and dreams.
 Regardless of the type of institution: public or private, big or small, two-year or four-year, we often hear about and witness the same issues from our current and prospective clients regarding challenges students are having to overcome.
-This post identifies the top three challenges that students face.
+Some of the most common areas where students face challenges include:

 Most students can't write a personal check or dip into a savings account to pay for tuition, books, and other educational expenses.
 Many others also fret about how they are going to support themselves and their families while enrolled in higher education.
-Since the majority of college students utilize student loans to pay educational expenses and help make ends meet, students are also faced with the reality of student loans and debt after graduation.
+Since the majority of college students use loans to pay educational expenses and help make ends meet, many are also faced with the reality of student loan debt after graduation.

 Consequently, almost all students struggle with determining how they are going to pay for college.
-It is a near-universal phenomenon.
 Students stress over how to pay for college now and how they are going to be able to afford to pay off their loans in the future.
-It is truly a big investment and a troubling dilemma that most students ask themselves: How do I pay for school and maintain my other obligations today so that my family and I can have a better life tomorrow?
+It is truly a big investment and a troubling dilemma that so many students must ask themselves: How do I pay for school and maintain my other obligations today so that my family and I can have a better life tomorrow?

 Balancing work, school, and family is another major challenge students face.
 Many adult, community college, and online students must hold down jobs, attend school, and take care of a family.
-Even traditional college students have to manage part-time jobs, internships, and extracurricular activities like intercollegiate athletics that they have to juggle.
-These responsibilities can be overwhelming for anyone, especially someone who has not attended college before or been out of school for many years.
+Even traditional college students have to juggle part-time jobs, internships, and extracurricular activities like intercollegiate athletics.
+These responsibilities can be overwhelming for anyone, especially someone who has not attended college before or who has been out of school for many years.

-All of these commitments can often lead to an overwhelmed student.
-Many individuals find it hard to prioritize tasks, manage time effectively and ask for help when it is needed.
-Therefore, it is safe to say that managing commitments is the second most frequent challenge faced by college students today.
+Many individuals find it hard to prioritize tasks, manage time effectively, and ask for help when it is needed.
+But given that increased stress and anxiety levels can make good decision-making even harder, it's easy to see why managing commitments is the second most frequent challenge faced by college students today.

-Many college students face the realization that their previous academic preparation was not at the level it needed to be in order to perform academically at the college level.
-Perhaps the underprepared student may not have taken the appropriate college preparatory courses or have not taken academic courses for such a long period of time that the required information has not been retained.
+It is not uncommon for college students to realize too late that their previous academic preparation was not at the level it needed to be to help them perform at the college level.
+Perhaps the underprepared student didn't take the appropriate college preparatory courses or stay in certain academic courses long enough to retain the required information.

-This means that the underprepared student will likely require remedial courses in order to regain or attain a base level of academic competency.
+This means that the underprepared student will likely need remedial courses in order to regain or attain a base level of academic competency.
 In fact, this phenomenon of students requiring remedial education is a growing challenge at institutions across the country.
-Even the most selective colleges and universities have students that earned strong grades in high school but struggle to write a good paragraph or solve an algebra equation.
+Many colleges and universities have students who earned satisfactory grades in high school but struggle to write a good paragraph or solve an algebra equation.

-These challenges can be extremely stressful for students and can often be the reasons that lead to student attrition.
+These challenges can be extremely stressful for students and confounding for instructors, and this gap between high school and college performance can lead to student attrition.
 As a student service professional, identifying and understanding these challenges students face is a key component of the job.
 Helping students work their way through these obstacles can be both rewarding and difficult.